rohenaz/MAP/README.md

 }
 ```

-Find all likes mapped to a geolocation
+Find all likes/dislikes mapped to a geolocation
 ```
 {
   q: {